Legendstyler00/pvparena2.0/doc/modules.md

 or spectating...

 To install arena mods, please check [documentation below](#installing-modules).
-The `/pa modules` command allows for managing your arena mods (download, install, remove, etc), please check [documentation](commands/modules.md) to get more information.
+The `/pa modules` command allows for managing your arena mods (download, install, remove, etc.), please check [documentation](commands/modules.md) to get more information.

 ## List of PVP Arena Mods